WHAT IS A SEIZURE?

 Initial treatment of epilepsy in adults

-Localization-related (partial) epilepsy: Causes and clinical features
+Localization-related (focal) epilepsy: Causes and clinical features

 Magnetic resonance imaging changes related to acute seizure activity

 Management of epilepsy and pregnancy

 Seizures in patients with primary and metastatic brain tumors

 Neuroimaging in the evaluation of seizures and epilepsy